You are $75 away from free shipping

 Sorry, you must log in to save an item.

 It’s no secret that winged eyeliner is having a serious moment as a beauty trend.
-Seen on runways and red carpets alike (as well as all over our social media feeds), it’s safe to say that classic winged eyeliner (a.k.a. cat eye) is a makeup look that’s here to stay.
+Seen on runways and red carpets alike (as well as all over our social media feeds), it’s safe to say that classic winged eyeliner (a.k.a. the cat eye) is a makeup look that’s here to stay.
 Want to master the winged eyeliner look yourself?
-We’ve got a whole bunch of new takes on this classic eye makeup trend to share with you.
-Plus, we also have tips for mastering your winged eyeliner technique, since we know it can be tricky to apply as a beginner.
+We have a whole bunch of new takes on this classic eye makeup trend to share with you.
+Plus, we also have tips for mastering your winged eyeliner technique since we know it can be tricky to apply as a beginner.
 Ready to be inspired?
-Keep reading to check out our tips for applying winged eyeliner and our six favorite winged eyeliner looks.
+Keep reading to check out our tips for applying winged eyeliner and our seven favorite winged eyeliner looks.

 Before you get started on your winged eyeliner, make sure you have the right makeup on hand.
 Yes, it turns out that the type of eyeliner you use to create a winged flick can make a major difference in the end result.
 How you apply your eyeliner matters, too.
-So, brush up on your eyeliner application technique by following these makeup tips.
+So, brush up on your eyeliner application technique with these tips.

-1. Pick the right eyeliner.
 When it comes to creating the perfect cat eye, oftentimes the best way to achieve it is by using a liquid or gel eyeliner.
 Since cat eyes are all about a super-sleek line ending in a softly curved flick, you want to make sure to use an eyeliner that glides on smoothly.
 That way there won’t be any bumps in your line that will disrupt the overall sleekness of your look.
 For these reasons, you’ll usually want to set your pencil eyeliner aside when creating a wing.

 In order to create an identical set of perfectly framed eyes, be sure to look straight ahead when applying your eyeliner.
-If you apply your eyeliner through half closed lids, you risk creating wings that are anything but symmetrical.
+If you apply your eyeliner through half-closed lids, you risk creating wings that are anything but symmetrical.

-3. Keep a cotton swab nearby for any goofs.
-As you work on your cat eye technique, you may have a few moments of sighing at how you’ve smudged your eyeliner or created a wing that’s a tad too thick.
-Instead of starting over from scratch, simply grab a cotton swab and dip it into a little bit of micellar water—like the L’Oréal Paris Micellar Cleansing Water Complete Cleanser All Skin Types—to remove any mishaps and easily touch up your winged eyeliner.
+As you work on your cat eye technique, you may have a few moments of frustration over smudging your eyeliner or creating a wing that’s a tad too thick.
+Instead of starting over from scratch, simply grab a cotton swab and dip it into a little bit of micellar water—like the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof - All Skin Types—to remove any mistakes and easily touch up your winged eyeliner.

-5. Don’t be afraid to improvise.
-If you’re having trouble creating your cat eye, don’t fret!
-It definitely takes some time to get winged eyeliner application down to a tee.
-In the meantime, grab a piece of tape and press it along where you want your angle to be.
-The edge can serve as a stencil for your eyeliner.
+If you’re having trouble drawing on a cat eye, don’t fret!
+It definitely takes some time to get winged eyeliner application down to a T. In the meantime, grab a piece of tape and use it as a guide for your flick.

 And now you’re officially ready to get the winged eyeliner party started!
 Here are six takes on the cat eye that we just can’t get enough of at the moment.

 There’s just something about classic makeup looks that leave us seriously swooning.
-From pouty red lipstick to the perfect smoky eye topped off with an age-old cat eye, we’re suckers for incorporating makeup looks that are reminiscent of the ‘50s into part of our everyday makeup routine.
+From pouty red lipstick to the perfect smoky eye topped off with an age-old cat eye, we’re suckers for incorporating timeless makeup looks into our everyday makeup routine.
 While red lips and smoky eyes are second nature to most of us at this point, winged eyeliner can still be difficult to master.
 But, with our four-step winged eyeliner tutorial, we have a feeling you’ll be a pro in no time.
 Follow along!

 Get the look by following these simple steps:

-Step 2: Trace a slanted line from one corner to the other.
-Once you’ve created your angle, take your eyeliner and draw a straight diagonal line from the highest point of your angle down towards the innermost corner of your eye.
+Once you have that one line in place, take your eyeliner and draw a straight diagonal line from the highest point down toward the innermost corner of your eye.

-Now that you’ve mastered the classic winged eyeliner technique, you might be wondering how you can turn up the heat.
+You’ve mastered the classic winged eyeliner technique, but you might be wondering how you can turn up the heat.
 This all-too-easy dotted cat eye tutorial is the perfect way to add considerable style to an otherwise simple makeup look.
 The best part?
 It only takes two steps!

-Step 1: Create a classic cat eye.
-Using a gel or liquid eyeliner (the L’Oréal Paris Infallible Lacquer Liner 24H has a gel formula), draw an original cat eye along your upper lash line.
+Using a gel or liquid eyeliner (the L’Oréal Paris Infallible Lacquer Liner 24H has a gel formula), draw a basic cat eye on your upper lid.

-Step 2: Dot it up.
-To complete the look, grab a felt-tipped liquid eyeliner, like the L’Oréal Paris Infallible the Super Slim Liquid Eyeliner, to paint evenly spaced dots along your lower lash line.
+To complete the look, grab a felt-tipped liquid eyeliner, like the L’Oréal Paris Infallible the Super Slim Liquid Eyeliner, and paint evenly spaced dots along your lower lash line.
 Voila!

 If you’ve been searching for the ultimate show-stopping winged eyeliner look, you can stop right here.
 This super-sultry, sophisticated cat eye will stop people in their tracks.

-Step 1: Create a classic cat eye.
 You know the drill!
-Follow the steps from the first tutorial again here.
+Follow the steps from the first tutorial again.

 Another great way to up the ante on a classic cat eye is to make it a bit more graphic.
 Want to know what we’re talking about?
 Check out our tutorial below for a tres chic alternative to your favorite winged eyeliner look.

-Step 2: Create a bottom line wing.
-Along the bottom lash line of your eye, use a gel or cream eyeliner to draw a second, smaller wing that extends from below your eye.
+Along the bottom lash, use a gel or cream eyeliner to draw a second, smaller wing that extends from below your eye.

-Step 2: Flip it upside down.
 This could get tricky, so pay close attention!
-With liquid eyeliner and micellar-soaked cotton swabs on hand, create an inverted wing that extends from the outer corner of your eye down towards the inner corner.
-Since this is likely a brand new eyeliner technique for you, keep the micellar water-soaked cotton swabs on hand to clean up any goofs along the way.
+With liquid eyeliner and micellar-soaked cotton swabs on hand, create an inverted wing that extends from the outer corner of your eye down toward the inner corner.
+Since this is likely a brand-new eyeliner technique for you, keep the micellar water-soaked cotton swabs at the ready to clean up any goofs along the way.

 Maybe a black cat eye just isn’t cutting it for you.
-If that’s the case, it’s time to get your hands on this two-toned head-turner that’s coated in gold.
+If that’s the case, it’s time to get familiar with this two-toned head-turner that’s coated in rose gold.
 Get ready to shimmer!

-Step 2: Outline it in gold.
-Following closely along the line of your black eyeliner, use a gold liquid eyeliner, like the L’Oréal Paris Voluminous Lash Paradise Liquid Eyeliner in Rose Gold, to create your two-toned look.
-To take it a step further, press gold glitter directly over your eyeliner before it dries completely for a lavish makeup look.
+Lining just above your black eyeliner, use a rose gold liquid eyeliner, like the L’Oréal Paris Voluminous Lash Paradise Liquid Eyeliner in Rose Gold, to create your two-toned look.
+To take it a step further, press metallic glitter directly over your eyeliner before it dries completely for a lavish makeup look.

-Step 3: Accent your eyeliner.
-To really tie this winged eyeliner look together, use the same gold liquid eyeliner to line the inner corners of your lower lash line.
+To really tie this winged eyeliner look together, use the same liquid eyeliner to line the inner corners of your lower lash line.